NicoElNino - stock.adobe.com

 At the Gartner Data & Analytics Summit in Sydney, Logan said the average budget for data analytics was $600,000, which she said seemed surprisingly low.

-Another surprise was that only 8% of organisations had not yet measured the value of information assets as though they were on the balance sheet – even though 17% said that they were already selling or licensing data.
+Another surprise was that only 8% of organisations were measuring the value of information assets as though they were on the balance sheet – even though 17% said that they were already selling or licensing data.

 Almost one in five organisations (19%) still have no form of valuation of their data assets.